hcovlab/ViralNGSBenchmarking/README.md

 This repository contains supplementary data and code for a study titled "Comparative Evaluation of Bioinformatic Pipelines for Full-Length Viral Genome Assembly," published on BioRxiv (https://doi.org/10.1101/2024.03.13.584779).

-## Project initialization folders
+## Data + Configuration/Parametrization
-To enable easier reproducibility of the analysis, we provide the data and configuration files used for generating the three major datasets in our study (SGS-FULL, SS+NGS, and SIM).
-For the SS+NGS dataset, we also preliminarily publish the Sanger and next-generation sequencing results of the 49 Hungarian HIV samples used in the study.
-These datasets will be available in INSDC data repositories (GenBank and SRA) within one year from the point of publication in a scientific journal.
-Until then, the sequencing results uploaded to this repository can only be used for the replication and validation of our benchmarking analysis.
+To enable easier reproducibility of the analysis, we provide the data and configuration files for all three datasets (SIM, SS+NGS, SGS-FULL) used in our study.
+Here we preliminarily publish the Sanger and next-generation sequencing results of the 49 Hungarian HIV samples of the SS+NGS dataset.
+These results will be publicly available in INSDC data repositories (GenBank and SRA) within 1 year from the point of publication in a scientific journal.
+Until then, the sequencing results uploaded to this repository can only be used for the replication of our benchmarking analysis.
+Any other use requires the authors' permission.

 ## Raw result files

-* **Shankarappa.xlsx**: Diversity statistics of the Shankarappa et al. dataset
-* **Vibholm.xlsx**: Diversity statistics of the Vibholm et al. dataset
+### Combined raw results of all analyses
 * **GABM_NGS_results.csv**: Runtime and memory benchmarking results on the NGS (Ode et al.) dataset
 * **GABM_SIM_results_revision.csv**: Benchmarking results using simulated HIV-1 quasispecies data
 * **GABM_SIM_150.csv**: Benchmarking results using simulated HIV-1 quasispecies data with 2x150bp paired-end Illumina data
 * **GABM_SGS_results.csv**: Benchmarking results using the Vibhol et al. SGS dataset
 * **GABM_SSNGS_HUN_results.csv**: Benchmarking results using Hungarian Sanger and next generation sequencing results from the same samples

+### SGS diversity calculation results
+* **Shankarappa.xlsx**: Diversity statistics of the Shankarappa et al. dataset
+* **Vibholm.xlsx**: Diversity statistics of the Vibholm et al. dataset

+### QUAST reports and genome assemblies of the SIM dataset
+We uploaded all benchmark sequences, genome assemblies and QUAST reports for our in silico analyses.

 ## Scripts
 The scripts in this repository have been developed to benchmark four bioinformatic pipelines (shiver, SmaltAlign, viralngs, V-Pipe) for full-length viral genome assembly.